-Axopar Boats recommends that you keep the windows, doors, deck hatches, roof hatches, vents and interior doors closed while driving.
+We recommend that you keep the windows, doors, deck hatches, roof hatches, vents and interior doors closed while driving.
 In stormy weather, always keep them securely closed to minimize the risk of water getting into the boat and to avoid any personal injuries.